 What is the Job Like?

 Elementary school teachers can experience a high level of stress.
-However, this is largely dependent on the working conditions, size of the class, and experience.
+However, this is largely dependent on the working conditions, size of the class and experience.
 Veteran educators are able to establish a routine since they usually have prior lesson plans to fall back on.
-But newer teachers may struggle with the isolation from their colleagues in the classroom, the burden of engineering their own lesson plans, and the additional levels of communication between administrators and parents.
-In theory, the classroom is your kingdom.
+But newer teachers may struggle with the isolation from their colleagues in the classroom, the burden of engineering their own lesson plans and the additional levels of communication between administrators and parents.
+In theory, the classroom is your kingdom, but some things don’t go as planned.
 That said, elementary school teachers are given a set curriculum that they must impart to their students.
-However, the manner in which they educate their students is largely their decision.
+However, the manner in which they educate their students is largely up to them.
 Administrators will usually grant more liberties to teachers with more experience.
-The profession lacks the automatic promoting structure that other occupations enjoy.
-In fact, educators can teach the same grade level for many years, even decades.
-More elevated positions are frequently in the administration, which removes teachers from the classroom.
-Such promotions usually require a graduate degree in education or administration.
+The profession lacks the automatic promotion structure familiar to many other professions, which means educators can teach the same grade level for many years, even decades.
+Teachers seeking to move up into administrative roles often have to earn additional graduate degrees first.